Description of Application Circuit Operation

 where N is the primary to secondary turns ratio.
 For the forward converter, VIN

 is the minimum input voltage for designs where the maximum duty ratio is less than 0.5, and the value of input voltage at which the duty ratio equals 0.5 for designs with maximum duty ratio greater than 0.5.
 Choose input capacitors that have a higher ripple current rating than the calculated value.
-For the application circuit, 3 × 0.47µF/100V ceramic caps are used.
+For the application circuit, 3 x 0.47uF/100V ceramic caps are used.

 Primary MOSFET Selection

-The MAX8541 typically drive an n-channel MOSFET power switch.
+The MAX8540 typically drives an n-channel MOSFET power switch.
 The maximum drain voltage, maximum RDS(ON)

 is the parameter that determines the total conduction power losses in the switch and the choice depends on the expected efficiency and the cooling and mounting method.
 The maximum drain voltage requirements can be different depending on the transformer reset scheme used.
 For the forward converter show in the application circuit, a simple demagnetizing winding based reset scheme is used, wherein the maximum voltage stress on the MOSFET switch is 2 times the highest input voltage.
-A 200V MOSFET should be used.
+Allowing for leakage inductance spike, a 200V MOSFET should be used.
 The MOSFET should also handle the RMS current associated with the forward topology.
 The current through the MOSFET is determined as:

 A MOSFET with the lowest total gate charge and the lowest RDS(ON)